Ive24/Code1/Code1_Documentation.md

 -	It only add data and doesn`t delet it
 -	3 conditions
     - Comitted (the files are safed in the local data base)
-    - Staged (vorgemerkt, a changed file that is staged fort he next commit)
+    - Staged (vorgemerkt, a changed file that is staged for the next commit)
     - Modified (changed files that aren`t safed yet)
 -	Index with the staged data for former use
 -	Work flow